aspenas/candlefish-crown/docs/AARON_ONBOARDING.md

 3. **AI Integration**: Direct API vs LangChain abstraction?
 4. **Database**: Single vs separate databases per location?

-### Development Approach
+### Development Approach Options
-Would you prefer to:
+We could approach this in several ways:
-- A) Build the initial architecture and let us refine?
+- A) You lead the initial architecture and we collaborate on refinements
-- B) Review our initial implementation and improve?
+- B) We create an initial implementation for you to review and enhance
-- C) Collaborate on architecture then divide features?
+- C) We collaborate on architecture design then divide feature development

-## 💬 Questions for Marshall
+## Questions for Joint Marshall Sessions

-When you connect with Marshall, key areas to explore:
+When we meet with Marshall together, key areas to explore:
 1. Exact Corel Draw version and export formats
 2. Laser engraver software compatibility
 3. Peak season timing and volume
 4. Most complex engraving job examples
 5. QuickBooks Desktop integration specifics

-## 🚦 Next Steps
+## Next Steps

 ### Week 1 Tasks
 1. [ ] Set up development environment